AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 If using Gurobi or SCIP, the generated files have their own formats (e.g., result.lp and result.mps) for easy check, which are very different from that by running algorithms.

+The partial results are stored in the folder "result" in this repo, the whole results are in [Google Drive](https://drive.google.com/drive/folders/1eO6QHnN8FdyD2eJIsVTQQ3Ch863whFWp).

 ## Experiment Results

 In the following experiments, we use GPU during training by default.